uuie/virtual-proxy/README.md

-- step2 : run a nginx instance and run the script
+- step2 : run a nginx instance and launch the script

    ```bash
     $ docker run -itd -p 80:80 nginx